mobxjs/mobx/README.md

 (This is similar to [React PureRender mixin](https://facebook.github.io/react/docs/pure-render-mixin.html), except that *state* changes are still always processed).
 This allows for React apps that perform well in apps with large amount of complex data, while avoiding the need to manage a lot of subscriptions.

-See the [above example](#example_observingcomponent_for_react_components) or the [JSFiddle demo: MOBservable + React](https://jsfiddle.net/mweststrate/46vL0phw)
+See the [above example](#example_observingcomponent_for_react_components) or the [JSFiddle demo: Mobservable + React](https://jsfiddle.net/mweststrate/46vL0phw)

-For an extensive explanation, read [combing React with MOBservable](https://www.mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/)
+For an extensive explanation, read [combing React with Mobservable](https://www.mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/)

 ### mobservable.ObservingComponent
 `mobservable.ObservingComponent(clazz:ReactComponentClass):ReactComponentClass`